kosei8/QFESTA-SageMath/README.md

 Success Decaps.
 2.67sec
 ```

-Bench mark test for security bits 128, 192, and 256 is executed by
+Benchmark test for security bits 128, 192, and 256 is executed by
 ```
 sage bench.sage
 ```